SeisSol/SeisSol/Documentation/supermuc.rst

 With ddddd the same port number as before.

-4. Create SSH key by typing
+4. Create SSH key by typing (use a non-empty passphrase, not too long as you will need to type it often)

 ::